Skip to main content

 caution

-This is not meant to be a production deployment.
-We strongly recommend to read Jaeger's official documentation.
+This is not suitable for a production deployment.
+You should consult Jaeger's official documentation.

 kubectl apply -f - <<EOF